Main Menu

 Nyx – Tor statistics

-• Menu entry 1: Tor statistics: This menu entry starts Nyx, a very informative statistic tool.
-Besides showing the actual data transfer rate and the last log messages, you can also get a new identity or reset Tor.
-Press “h” to display a brief help window, “m” to activate a simple pull-down menu, and use twice “q” to quit the statistics.
+• Menu entry 1: Tor statistics: This menu entry starts Nyx, a very informative statistics tool.
+In addition to showing the actual data transfer rate and the last log messages, you can also reset Tor or create a new identity.
+Press “h” to display a brief help window, “m” to activate a simple pull-down menu, and use “q” twice to quit the statistics.

 Important: Nyx, which shows the Tor statistics, uses the control port of the local Tor installation.
-Unfortunately, it shows you only a black screen with a blinking cursor if Tor gets stuck in its boot process (possible due to network problems or censorship).
-In this case, take menu entry 4 “Show the Tor log file – quick and dirty”.
+Unfortunately, if Tor gets stuck in its boot process (due to network issues or censorship), it displays only a black screen with a blinking cursor.
+In this case, take menu entry 4, “Show the Tor log file—quick and dirty.”
 The screen updates automatically when a new entry is written to the log file.
 Press CTRL-C to leave the log.

 Quote published during Tor Project's Bridge Relay Campaign.